-Perhaps the idea of home ownership sounds appealing, but the thought of all the maintenance involved — inside and out — doesn’t sound so great.
+Perhaps the idea of homeownership sounds appealing, but the thought of all the maintenance involved — inside and outside — not so much.
 Dealing with snow removal or tending to your lawn might be the last thing you want to add to your already full plate.

 If that resonates, buying a home that has a homeowners association, or HOA, might be the right move.
-Whether you’re shopping for a condo or a 3-bedroom house in a new development, an HOA could be a valuable thing.
-These organizations, funded by dues, take care of many of those maintenance responsibilities, run shared facilities (like a pool), and create guidelines (and enforce them) for the community of homeowners.
+Whether you’re shopping for a condo or a three-bedroom house in a new development, an HOA could be a valuable thing.
+These organizations, funded by dues, take care of many of those maintenance responsibilities, run shared facilities (such as a pool), and create guidelines (and enforce them) for the community of homeowners.

 That said, interacting with an HOA and following its guidelines may not be for everyone.
 Read on to learn: